-Getting to know how to stress test your machine is always an important thing, may it be system administration for servers or for benchmarking a embedded board.
+Getting to know how to stress test your machine is always an important thing, may it be system administration for servers or for bench marking an embedded board.
 There are plenty of tools that are available which I will list below with some example on how to use it.

 The first command we are going to see is stress.
 It a tool to impose load on and stress test systems.